DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

   tm_polygons(col = 'dem', palette = 'Blues', style = 'quantile', n = 9)
 ```

-will produce a classification based on *qauntiles* and 9 classes.
+will produce a classification based on *quantiles* and 9 classes.
 There are a number of different possible classification styles:

 + `equal` will divide the data range into equal length intervals
 + `sd` is a variant of equal intervals where the intervals will be in some round number of *standard deviations*